Pricing Login

 Three data formats of observability: event Logs, metrics, and traces

-The key to achieving true observability of IT infrastructure and cloud computing environments is not the event logs themselves - rather, it is the capability of monitoring and analyzing those events, along with KPIs and other data, that drive observability and yield actionable insights.
+The key to achieving true observability of IT infrastructure and cloud computing environments is not the event logs themselves—rather, it is the capability of monitoring and analyzing those events, along with KPIs and other data, that drives observability and yields actionable insights.
 IT organizations can implement observability platform software tools that streamline the aggregation and analysis of event logs.

 A cloud computing environment generates data in three formats that can be aggregated and analyzed to enhance network observability: event logs, metrics, and traces.

-An event log is a record of an event that happened on a system.
-Event logs are automatically computer-generated and timestamped, then written into a file that cannot be modified.
-They provide a complete and accurate record of discrete events, including additional metadata about the system state when the event occurred.
+An event log is a record of a system event.
+It is automatically computer-generated and timestamped, then written into a file that cannot be modified.
+Event logs provide a complete and accurate record of discrete events, including additional metadata about the system state when the event occurred.
 Log files may be written in plaintext or structured in a specified format.

-A metric is a numerical representation of data that was measured over some time.
-Unlike an event log, which records a specific event, a metric is a measured value that is derived from system performance.
-Metrics frequently carry information about application service level indicators (SLIs), like how much memory or processing power is being used or the latency.
+A metric is a numerical representation of data measured over time.
+Unlike an event log, which records a specific event, a metric is a measured value derived from system performance.
+Metrics frequently carry information about application service level indicators (SLIs), like how much memory or processing power is used or the latency.

-A trace is the documented record of a series of causally related events that happen on a network.
-The events do not have to take place within a single application, but they do have to be a part of the same request flow.
-A trace can be formatted or presented as a list of event logs taken from different systems that were involved in fulfilling the request.
+A trace is the documented record of a series of causally related events on a network.
+The events do not have to take place within a single application, but they do have to be part of the same request flow.
+A trace can be formatted or presented as a list of event logs taken from different systems involved in fulfilling the request.

 Observability events and KPIs: machine data inputs that promote observability